codatio/codat-docs/docs/using-the-api/webhooks/create-consumer.md

 ## Configure webhook consumer

-Once you have build your webhook consumer you will need to configure Codat to send the consumer events.
+Once you have built your webhook consumer, configure Codat to send events to this consumer.
 Navigate to **Settings > Webhooks > Events > Configure consumer** and click **Add endpoint** to create a new consumer.

 Add the endpoint URL that you want to receive the messages, an optional description, and choose the events that this endpoint should listen to.
 You must specify a least one event type per endpoint.